healthpen/healthpen/README.md

 I don't often get tones in textes/calls but do not require tonetags all of the time.
 Don't overuse tones with me, it's annoying.

+If you make Epstein/Diddy jokes around me i will block you on sight.
+Stop taking serious things so lightly.

 ILL  KEEP INTERACTIONS AT BAY IF..:

 you're under -14 .
 Dangles reminder that I am old as shit /lh